+- (1) Type of Assignments

+- Literary Tests

+- Research Activities

+- MLA Tests

+- Writing Assignments

-(2) Handling of Late Work and Computer Problems
+- (2) Handling of Late Work and Computer Problems

 You must turn in every assignment or take any online test by the deadline.
 I will not accept any late papers or allow students to take tests that they miss unless a dire circumstance arises.
-Contact me, the instructor by e-mail prior to the deadline if such emergencies do occur.
+Contact me, the instructor, by e-mail or by phone prior to the deadline if such emergencies do occur.